base-buzz/brand-kit-main/guides/editorial-style-guide.md

 - **Overly Aggressive Marketing:** Avoid aggressive marketing tactics (e.g., overuse all caps, overuse of emojis, etc.), promotions, and discounts, as they may send the wrong message within the Base Buzz ecosystem.
 - **False or Misleading Information:** Ensure all information shared is accurate, truthful, and does not mislead readers.
 - **Unsupported Data:** Share the source of any data presented.
-- **Focuses on Coinbase instead of Base Buzz:** Base Buzz is an open, permissionless Ethereum L2 incubated at Coinbase with a commitment to decentralization.
-Focus on Base Buzz itself, rather than an exaggerated nexus to Coinbase.
+- **Focuses on Coinbase instead of Base Buzz:** Base Buzz is a social platform built on Base (an Ethereum L2).
+Focus on Base Buzz's social features and creator economy, not the underlying infrastructure providers.
+- **Token Price Speculation:** Avoid discussing BUZZ token price predictions, investment advice, or "moon" language.
+Focus on utility and platform benefits instead.
+- **Overpromising Earnings:** Don't guarantee specific earning amounts from Post-to-Earn.
+Use language like "potential to earn" or "reward opportunities."
 - **Negative Comparisons:** Refrain from putting down other projects or competitors.
 - **NSFW Content:** Refrain from using offensive, NSFW, explicit language or content in any communication, including your website.
 - **Unreleased Products:** Avoid teasers of products that are unavailable for immediate use.